 What does it cover?

-It will also include a few extra questions about issues that are particularly relevant to us and to students at Westminster.
+It will also include a few extra questions about issues that are particularly relevant to us and to students at University of Westminster, including the Students’ Union and the one thing that would improve your overall experience.

 Is the survey confidential?